tdkhoa1212/Similarity-project/README.md

     3. Read Run commands/Case 2/Tone output
 ## 2. Description
 ### 2.1.
 Case 1
-- In the phase 1: audio files are converted to texts
+- In the phase 1: Audio files are converted to texts
     - Example: apple_and_lemon.wav transformed to "apple and lemon"
 - In the phase 2: Jaccard similarity method is used to score the similarity between two texts (https://newscatcherapi.com/blog/ultimate-guide-to-text-similarity-with-python)